 At Folkman Eye Clinic, we understand that in the rapidly changing healthcare environment, understanding your vision and medical benefit coverage can be confusing.
 To simplify the process and facilitate the best possible service, we’d like to provide some explanation of how the insurance process works.

 First and foremost, it is important to understand that our doctor and staff do not influence or decide assignment of benefits.
 The relationship is between the patient and their insurer; patients are financially responsible for any benefits not covered by their insurance company.
-Again, we are glad to contact your insurer on your behalf to determine your eligibility for benefits before your visit.
 If certain benefits are not covered by your insurance company, we will be happy to calculate the out of pocket cost to you.

 Healthcare benefits for vision are designed specifically to protect your vision and eye health.
 In most cases, vision insurance providers will fully cover the cost of your comprehensive eye health and vision exam.
 Usually, a co-payment is required at the time of service for your exam.
 Some vision insurance also provides members an allowance that they can use towards the purchase of contact lenses or frames.
 If you do have this allowance, you can use it towards contacts or frames, but not both.
 Additionally, most plans provide a discount on glasses lenses.
 If you choose lenses, frames, or contacts that are above your allowance, you are responsible for the additional cost.